Skip to main content

 Furthermore, hormonal dysregulation directly fuels neuroinflammation.
 Microglia, the brain’s resident immune cells, express steroid receptors.
 In a balanced hormonal environment, steroids like DHEA and progesterone exert anti-inflammatory effects, suppressing microglial activation and the release of pro-inflammatory cytokines like TNF-α and IL-1β.

 As these hormonal signals wane, microglia can shift to a chronically activated, pro-inflammatory state.
-This low-grade, persistent is a key driver of synaptic dysfunction, reduced neurogenesis, and the accumulation of pathological proteins associated with neurodegenerative diseases.
+This low-grade, persistent neuroinflammation is a key driver of synaptic dysfunction, reduced neurogenesis, and the accumulation of pathological proteins associated with neurodegenerative diseases.

 The Hypothalamic-Pituitary-Gonadal Axis as a Central Regulator

-The dysregulation of the with age is a primary driver of these changes.
+The dysregulation of the HPG axis with age is a primary driver of these changes.
 The process begins with gonadal failure (ovarian senescence in women, gradual Leydig cell decline in men), which reduces the circulating levels of sex steroids like estradiol and testosterone.
-This loss of negative feedback on the hypothalamus and pituitary leads to a compensatory, sustained increase in the secretion of gonadotropins, particularly luteinizing hormone (LH).
-Emerging evidence suggests that chronically elevated LH may be directly neurotoxic.

-High levels of LH have been found in the brains of individuals with Alzheimer’s disease and are correlated with cognitive impairment.
-This suggests that the associated with aging is a dual-pronged assault ∞ the loss of neuroprotective sex steroids and the gain of potentially neurotoxic gonadotropins.
+This suggests that the cognitive decline associated with aging is a dual-pronged assault ∞ the loss of neuroprotective sex steroids and the gain of potentially neurotoxic gonadotropins.

 This systems-biology perspective reframes hormonal recalibration.
 The goal is to re-establish homeostatic signaling along the entire HPG axis.
 Testosterone or estradiol therapy restores the missing peripheral signal, which in turn provides negative feedback to the pituitary, reducing the oversecretion of LH.
-This dual action—replenishing protective hormones while suppressing potentially harmful ones—may be the primary mechanism through which hormonal optimization protocols exert their neurocognitive benefits.
+This dual action ∞ replenishing protective hormones while suppressing potentially harmful ones ∞ may be the primary mechanism through which hormonal optimization protocols exert their neurocognitive benefits.

 Key Neurosteroids and Their Neuromodulatory Actions